angular/angular/dev-infra/browsers/README.md

 )
 ```

-Go to the `urls` property and update the URL by replacing all `78.0` occurrences with the version you intend to use.
+1. Go to the `urls` property and update the URL by replacing all `78.0` occurrences with the version you intend to use.
     Once done, do the same change for other platforms (such as `macos`).

-Finally, update the `sha256` checksum of the browser archives.
+2. Update the `sha256` checksum of the browser archives.
-You can do this by downloading the artifacts from the URLs you just updated, and then running on those files: `sha256 <path>`.
+    You can do this by downloading the artifacts from the URLs you just updated, and then running `shasum` on those files:
+    ```sh
+    curl <BROWSER_URL> | sha256 -a 256
+    ```